graphql/graphql.github.io/CONTRIBUTING.md

 If you run into any problems or have questions while contributing, you're always welcome to [open an issue](https://github.com/graphql/graphql.github.io/issues/new).

-Alternatively, you can ping our team in the [#website channel on the GraphQL Slack](https://graphql.slack.com/messages/website/).
+You can also ping our team in the [#website channel on the GraphQL Slack](https://graphql.slack.com/messages/website/).
 [Get your invite here!](https://graphql-slack.herokuapp.com/)